How does this medication work? What will it do for me?

-Each white-to-off-white, elongated octagonal shaped, flat-faced, bevelled-edged uncoated tablet engraved with "A" and "5" on either side of break line and plain on one side, contains 5 mg of amlodipine.
+Each white-to-off-white, elongated octagonal, flat-faced, bevelled-edged uncoated tablet engraved with "A" and "5" on either side of break line and plain on one side, contains 5 mg of amlodipine.
 Nonmedicinal ingredients: magnesium stearate, microcrystalline cellulose, sodium starch glycolate, and trisodium citrate.

-Each white-to-off-white, elongated octagonal shaped, flat-faced, bevelled-edged uncoated tablet engraved with "A10" on one side and plain on one side, contains 10 mg of amlodipine.
+Each white-to-off-white, elongated octagonal, flat-faced, bevelled-edged uncoated tablet engraved with "A10" on one side and plain on one side, contains 10 mg of amlodipine.
 Nonmedicinal ingredients: magnesium stearate, microcrystalline cellulose, sodium starch glycolate, and trisodium citrate.

 How should I use this medication?

 The recommended adult starting dose of amlodipine is 5 mg taken once daily.
 Depending on the effectiveness of this medication for your condition, and how well the medication is tolerated, your doctor may suggest a dose between 2.5 mg and 10 mg taken once daily.

 For children ages 6 to 17 years, the recommended dose is 2.5 mg to 5 mg once daily.